Soare-Robert-Daniel/test/README.md

 ### Additional Notes

 - You are encouraged to use **AI tools** to assist in solving the task.
 However, you should be able to justify your choices and fully understand the decisions made in the application.
+- When trying to find optimizations, start with simple things like caching, proper indexing of database queries, and minimizing unnecessary API calls.
+For intensive compute operations leverage the asynchronous features of JavaScript - if you want something like a job queue you do not need to install a separate service for it.
 - This project is built using **Bun** for ease of use and quick setup.
 (We recommend using the structure of the Single Page Application (SPA))
 - For UI design, you are free to choose any style that best suits this type of application.
 Our main focus is on the solutions you implement to enhance user interaction and experience. **Animations are great, but use them in moderation**.
 - The **database schema** can be modified as needed (and some task might need it).
 If you make any changes that is non-obvious, please attach a **comment explaining the reason** for the modification (e.g., improving ease of use, performance optimization, caching efficiency, etc.).
 Make sure that the function `seedDatabase` is up to date with your new schema.